MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-policy-engine-cpp.md

 The collection of `mip::Label` returned by `GetSensitivityLabels()` can be used to display all labels available to the user and then, when selected, use the ID to apply labels to a file.

-## Next Steps

-Now that the profile is loaded, the engine added, and we have templates, we can add a handler to begin to read, write, or remove templates from files.